ThreeAmigosModding/TAM_BetterRadioAnims/README.md

+# Radio Animation Command

-# Better Radio Anims by Three Amigos Modding
+**FRAMEWORK BY Three Amigos Modding AND COMMAND BY Marfia Studios**

-Improved radio anims with support for rp-emotes and scully emotes
+Improved radio anims and Command

 ## Installation